General Education outcomes

 with both a specialized and a liberal education.
 Through a specialized education,

 students obtain some depth of knowledge in an academic discipline and perhaps in a

 career area.
 Through a liberal education, students develop a basis and a context both

 for their specialized studies and for their lives within and beyond the university.

 At its best, general education encourages students to develop academic skills, acquire liberal knowledge, shape individual values, and apply all three (skills, knowledge, and values) to their academic, professional, personal, and public lives.

-Upon completion of general education at Clarion University:
+Upon completion of general education at PennWest Clarion:

 - Students will mature in their understanding of the creative, natural, social and cultural forces that shape the world.

 - Students will develop intellectual inquiry and problem-solving skills, leading to actual world practice.